arianccbasile/Systems-Biology-practical2022/README.md

-Feel free to get in touch with me raising an issue or sending me an e-mail at ab2851@mrc-tox.cam.ac.uk.
+Feel free to get in touch with me raising an issue or sending an e-mail at ab2851@mrc-tox.cam.ac.uk.